DannyNemer/dantil/README.md

 ### <a id="dantil-log"></a>`dantil.log(values)`
 <a href="#dantil-log">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L442 "View in source") [&#x24C9;][1]

-Prints the provided objects and values in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
+Pretty-prints the provided values and objects in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
 <br>
 <br>
-Prints objects on separate lines if multi-lined when formatted, else concatenates objects and values to print on the same line if shorter than 80 characters when concatenated.
+Prints objects on separate lines if multi-lined when formatted, else concatenates values and objects to print on the same line if less than 80 characters when concatenated.
 <br>
 <br>
 Equally indents each line after the first line, if any.
 If the first argument has leading whitespace, prepends all remaining arguments with the same whitespace excluding line breaks.

 #### Arguments
-1. `values` *(...&#42;)*: The values to print.
+1. `values` *(...&#42;)*: The values and objects to print.

 * * *